History of the Vancouver Canucks

 The history of the Vancouver Canucks begins when the team joined the National Hockey League (NHL).
 Founded as an expansion team in 1970 along with the Buffalo Sabres, the Vancouver Canucks were the first NHL team to be based in Vancouver.
 They adopted the name of the minor professional hockey team that had existed in Vancouver since 1945.

 After initially struggling as an expansion team in the NHL, the Canucks won their first division title in 1975.
-Vancouver then proceed to set a record for futility in North American professional sports by enduring sixteen consecutive losing seasons, although it was in the midst of this streak when the team, led by captain Stan Smyl, made their first Stanley Cup Finals appearance in 1982, losing in four straight games to the New York Islanders.
+Vancouver then proceed to set a record for futility in North American professional sports by enduring 16 consecutive losing seasons, although it was in the midst of this streak when the team, led by captain Stan Smyl, made their first Stanley Cup Finals in 1982, losing in four straight games to the New York Islanders.
 After acquiring several key players, including Trevor Linden, Pavel Bure and Kirk McLean, they won consecutive division titles in 1992 and 1993.
-The Canucks made a second appearance in the Stanley Cup Final in 1994, losing in the seventh and deciding game to the New York Rangers.
-Returning to several years of mediocre play in the late 1990s, the team improved under the leadership of captain Markus Naslund in the early part of the 21st century.
+The Canucks made a second appearance in the Stanley Cup Finals in 1994, losing in the seventh and deciding game to the New York Rangers.
+Returning to several years of slightly less decent play, in the late 1990s, the team improved under the leadership of captain Markus Naslund in the early part of the 21st century.

 Background

 Vancouver became home to a professional ice hockey team for the first time in 1911 when Patrick brothers Frank and Lester established the Vancouver Millionaires, one of three teams in the new Pacific Coast Hockey Association.
 To accommodate the Millionaires, the Patrick brothers directed the building of the Denman Arena, which was known at the time as the world's largest artificial ice rink (it burned down in 1936).
 The Millionaires played for the Stanley Cup five times, winning over the Ottawa Senators in 1915 on home ice.
-It marked the first time the Stanley Cup was won to a west coast team in the trophy's history.
+It marked the first time the Stanley Cup was won by a west coast team in the trophy's history.

 After the Millionaires disbanded following the 1925–26 season, Vancouver was home to only minor league teams for many years.
 Most notably, the present-day Canucks' minor league predecessor (also known as the Vancouver Canucks), played from 1945 to 1970 in the Pacific Coast Hockey League and Western Hockey League.